psreeja1007/Next-Gen-Visual-Models/Week 0/README.md

 > To learn or revise these, refer [this](https://github.com/shoryasethia/Next-Gen-Visual-Models/tree/main/Week0/Content)

-> To test your understanding, reger [this](https://github.com/shoryasethia/Next-Gen-Visual-Models/tree/main/Week0/Assignment)
+> To test your understanding, refer [this](https://github.com/shoryasethia/Next-Gen-Visual-Models/tree/main/Week0/Assignment)